 - Perfection by filing

 - Priority and other liens

 The panel will review these and other key issues:

-- What were the key changes in the UCC Article 9 amended rules related to filing financing statements?
+- What were the fundamental changes in the UCC Article 9 amended rules related to filing financing statements?

 - What are the rules for perfecting a security interest, and what pitfalls can the lender encounter?